texas-justice-initiative/website-nextjs/content/publications.md

 ---
 title: Publications
-newsletters-heading: State of the Data
+newslettersHeading: State of the Data
-newsletters-intro: >-
+newslettersIntro: >-
   In the Texas Justice Initiative’s periodic newsletter, “State of the Data,” we feature our latest data, provide insights and more.
 Read previous editions:
 newsletters: